Table of contents

 The SKAG method can be more effective when:

-1. You expect more control, you are operating in a limited keyword potential and want to use manual optimization methods.
+- You expect more control, operate with limited keyword potential, and want to use manual optimization methods.
 SKAG is structured to write specific ad text for each keyword.
 This leads to a higher level of ad relevance, which in turn can result in a higher quality score and lower cost per click (CPC).
-Ultimately a higher ROI, but at a higher labor cost and with limited scale.
+Ultimately, this results in a higher ROI, but at a higher labor cost and with limited scale.

-2. You want to conduct more thorough experiments With one keyword in one ad group, SKAG allows more detailed testing and optimization of ads.
+- If you want to conduct more thorough experiments with one keyword in one ad group, SKAG allows more detailed testing and optimization of ads.
 Hagakure does not allow such freedom, and each experiment further considers broad targeting and multiple ad variations.
 Will the test result then be meaningful?
 Much depends on what we test and how detailed.

 Finally, the choice of strategy will always be up to you, and it may be that the best option is to combine both strategies or to use the recommendations of Google Ads